-When I was ten years old, my dad got transferred from Cleveland to a little town in Georgia called Toccoa.
-At first we were excited about moving to sunny, warm Georgia.
-We moved in January and were greeted with a foot of snow in Toccoa.
+When I was ten years old, my dad's job was moved from Cleveland to a little townin Georgia called Toccoa.
 Hallie and I were really sad about leaving our Cleveland home.
-All of our friends and family were there, and we missed them terribly.

 Georgia was so different from Ohio.
-The people talked funny and thought we were the weird ones.
-[I was in fifth grade.]
+The people talked funny and thought we were weird.
+I was in fifth grade.